hongker/blockchain-sample/README.md

 # blockchain-sample
-There are some sample for blockchain.
+There are some samples of blockchain.

 ### 目录